On configuration spaces of stable maps: Main argument

-where $\ring$ denotes the unital completion of the formal quantum homology ring of $ \mathbb{CP} ^{\infty}$ over $ \mathbb{C}$: which is just a free polynomial algebra on one variable over $ \mathbb{C}$.
-The main reference for construction of these classes and for the following discussion is \cite{BP}.
-These classes multiplicatively generate the cohomology with coefficients in $\ring$ and satisfy the same formal axioms as Chern classes.
-One notable difference is that they do not have the dimension property.

-The above classes are interesting in the present context because they canonically ``extend'' to $\qmaps BU$, while such an extension is not apparent for Chern classes especially since they are not \emph{intrinsically} defined on $\Omega ^{2} BU$.
-Extend here means that they are pull-backs of some orbifold cohomology classes on $\qmaps BU$, via the the natural map $\Omega ^{2} BU\to \qmaps BU$.
-We are working rationally and the above mentioned orbifold cohomology will just be the space of $\ring$ valued linear functionals on orbifold homology groups $H_* ^{orb}(\qmaps BU)$, and we take a moment to say what this is for us.
+with $2k \leq 2r -2$.
+The quantum homology ring $QH ( \mathbb{CP} ^{r-1})$ is taken with $ \mathbb{Q}$ coefficients, so that additively it is just the rational homology of $ \mathbb{CP} ^{r-1}$.
+The above classes are interesting in the present context because they canonically ``extend'' to $\qmaps BSU (r)$, while such an extension is not apparent for Chern classes especially since they are not \emph{intrinsically} defined on $\Omega ^{2} BSU (r)$.
+Extend here means that they are pull-backs of some orbifold cohomology classes on $\qmaps BSU (r)$, via the natural map $\Omega ^{2} BSU (r)\to \qmaps BSU (r)$.
+Although orbifold cohomology groups for us will just be the space of $\ring$ valued linear functionals on certain orbifold bordism groups $Cob_* ^{orb}(\qmaps BSU (r))$, which contain too much information to be really practical, and in principle it would be good to cut this down, but it is not obvious how to do this in a way that still allows definition of our classes.
+In particular it is at the moment unclear how and if these are related to Chen-Ruan orbifold cohomology groups (with suitable coefficients).
+A map $X \to \qmaps BSU (r)$ by definition factors through a map $X \to \qmaps _{n} BSU (r)$ for some $n$, composed with the universal map Consequently, we may define a map from a smooth manifold $f: X \to \qmaps BSU (r)$ as sc-smooth if factors through an sc-smooth map to $\qmaps _{n} BSU (r)$.
+Note that $BU (r) = \lim _{n \mapsto \infty} Gr _{ \mathbb{C}} (r, \mathbb{C} ^{n}) $, and we of course only need a polyfold structure on $ \qmaps _{n} Gr _{ \mathbb{C}} (r, \mathbb{C} ^{n}) $ for every $n$, for all our arguments.
+To simplify notation we will still just refer $ \qmaps BSU (r)$ as a polyfold, although this of course only means that it is a direct limit of polyfolds.